GentritIbishi/Image_Recognition_Task_Execution_Times_in_Mobile_Edge/README.md

 ## Dataset Overview

 The datasets detail the execution times (in seconds) for an image recognition task performed on different machines/edge servers.
-Each dataset includes two columns:
+Four datasets with up to 1K lines, each dataset includes two columns:
 - **Local Time**: The timestamp at which the task execution occurred.
 - **Execution Time**: The total duration taken to complete the image recognition task.